Cyace84/DeNS/docs/src/pages/future-updates.md

 # Future Updates

-In this section, we'll discuss the forthcoming enhancements and development roadmap for the DeNS system.
+In this section, we'll discuss the forthcoming enhancements and development roadmap for the Ever Name system.

 ::: warning Note
 The following sections are currently under development and are not yet available on GitHub.